 In 2002 Waris Dirie and her team founded the Desert Flower Foundation in Vienna with the goal to eradicate female genital mutilation forever.

-Worldwide 200 million women are affected by this horrible crime.
-According to UNICEF in Africa 30 million girls in Africa are threatened by FGM.
+Worldwide there are more than 200 million women affected by this horrible crime.
+According to UNICEF in Africa 30 million girls are threatened by FGM.
 Female genital mutilation is practiced in East, West and North Africa, South Asia, the Middle East and, because of strong immigration, in Europe, North and South America, Australia and New Zealand.

 The goal of the Desert Flower Foundation is to educate and inform people worldwide, to support women affected by FGM and to save girls from this inhuman practice, which should not exist in our society in the 21th century.